ideasplus/Awesome-Autonomous-Driving-Security/README.md

 # Awesome-Autonomous-Driving-Security
-An awesome &amp; curated list of autonomous driving security papers, especially including both (physically realizable) attack and defense in the context of adversarial machine learning.
+An awesome &amp; curated list of autonomous driving security papers, including both (physically realizable) attack and defense, especially in the context of adversarial machine learning.

 The style is referenced from [Awesome-Binary-Similarity](https://github.com/SystemSecurityStorm/Awesome-Binary-Similarity).